Cloud-Optimized Geospatial Formats Overview

 • 2 key features:

-• Support for partial decompression via storage of data in a series of chunks
+• Support for partial decompression via storage of data in a series of chunks.

 • Variable-length records (VLRs) can store application-specific metadata of any kind.
 VLRs describe the octree structure.